π¦ registry

 Available Options:

-// Continue from specific tag (server-side)
+Continue from a specific tag (pagination cursor) |

 List Repositories

-The ListRepositories method supports server-side pagination for large registry namespaces:
+The ListRepositories method supports server-side pagination:

 import "github.com/deckhouse/deckhouse/pkg/registry/client"

-// List first 100 repositories
+// List all repositories

 repos, err := registryClient.ListRepositories(ctx, client.WithReposLimit(100))